Culebra, Puerto Rico: History

 Some sources claim that Christopher Columbus was the first European to arrive at the island during his second voyage on November 19, 1493.
 It is believed that the island was populated by Carib Indians during the colonization.
-After Agüeybaná and Agüeybaná II led the Taíno rebellion of 1511, Taíno Indians from the main island sought refuge on Culebra and allied with Caribs to launch random attacks at the island estates.
+After Agüeybaná and Agüeybaná II led the Taíno rebellion of 1511, Taíno Indians from the main island sought refuge on Culebra and allied with Caribs to launch occasional attacks at the island estates.

 After that, the island was left abandoned for centuries.
 During the era of Spanish commerce through the Americas, it was used as a refuge for pirates, as well as local fishermen and sailors.
 Some sources mention a black overseer from British-ruled Tortola named John Stevens, who was put in charge of Culebra in the 1850s by the Governor of Vieques under the Spanish crown to protect the island from foreigners who, without proper permissions or payments of fees for despoiling Culebra, took fish, cut trees for lumber and prepared drift wood as charcoal for future sale elsewhere.
 Appropriating the unearned title of "Captain", he began a decades-long isolated sojourn on Culebra as enforcer of Spanish interests.
 In October 1871, however, Stevens was found dead outside his hut, his body viciously hacked apart.
 His heart and entrails had been placed in clay pots, in an apparent religious ritual to curse his soul.
 Spanish police from Vieques tracked down Tortolan foragers on Culebra who were suspected of the vicious murder.
 Eventually 21 of them were sentenced to forced labor on sugar plantations in Vieques as punishment.
 The affair caused an international incident, and, to satisfy demands from the British ambassador in Madrid, the Tortolans were finally freed by the Spanish Governor of Puerto Rico in July 1874.

 These events caused the government of Switzerland in June 1876 to recall an expedition destined for Culebra to establish a warm-weather sanatorium there.
 Fearing further foreign encroachments, the Spanish government decided to populate Culebra with its own subjects.

 Culebra was then settled by Cayetano Escudero Sanz on October 27, 1880, when he completed his survey of the island that included subdivisions into usable lots.
 The Spanish government offered these parcels of land to anyone who would move to the island.
 The first settlers depended on rain for drinking water, as the island has no natural streams.
-Subsistence farming and cattle raising were established and a cistern was built for common use at one end of a natural harbor or Ensanada Honda in Spanish.
+Subsistence farming and cattle raising were established and a cistern was built for common use at one end of a natural harbor or Ensenada Honda in Spanish.

 This first settlement was called San Ildefonso, to honor the Bishop of Toledo, officially San Ildefonso de la Culebra.
 Two years later, on September 25, 1882, construction of the Culebrita lighthouse began.
-It was completed on February 25, 1886 which made it the oldest operating lighthouse in the Caribbean until 1975, when the U.S. Navy and Coast Guard finally closed the facility.
+It was completed on February 25, 1886, which made it the oldest operating lighthouse in the Caribbean until 1975, when the U.S. Navy and Coast Guard finally closed the facility.